Search

 Not Just in India

-Conflict zones, radical regimes and war torn countries are the ones which record the lowest number in girl child education.
-For them, educating girl children is their least priority.
+Conflict zones, radical regimes and war-torn countries are the ones which record the lowest number in girl child education.
+For them, where even one meal have the tendency to break into senseless fights, educating thier girl children is their least priority.

 All these are fragile countries have population that are at risk from poverty, ill health and displacement from war and conflict.
 In these countries, young girls work or do household chores than go to school.
 In some cases, they are married off young, which ends their chance of any education even at a basic level.